-Yet according to the ethical theory known as error theory, it is false that abusing children for fun is wrong (and false that abusing children for fun is morally right, too!).
+Yet according to the meta-ethical theory known as error theory, it is false that abusing children for fun is wrong (and false that abusing children for fun is right, too!).
 This is because, according to error theory, all moral statements are false (or neither true nor false).1

 Compare moral language with ‘witch’ language.
 When we make statements about witches, our statements are clearly descriptive.
 When the people of Salem, MA named certain individuals as witches, they were attributing to them certain features – magical powers, say – constitutive of witchhood.
 Yet there are no individuals with such powers.
-So all witch-talk fails to refer; anytime someone names someone else a witch, what that person says is false.
+So all witch-talk fails to refer; anytime someone names someone else a witch, what that person says is false, in error.

-II.
-The Argument from Queerness
+2. The Argument from Queerness

 Mackie sums up the argument as follows: “If there were objective values, then they would be entities…of a very strange sort, utterly different from anything else in the universe.
 (Mackie 77 – my emphasis).
 What makes moral properties or “objective values” so utterly strange?
 The problem is their intrinsic normative authority:

 [S]omething’s being good both tells the person who knows this to pursue it and makes him pursue it.
 An objective good would be sought by anyone who was acquainted with it, not because of any contingent fact that this person, or every person, is so constituted that he desires this end, but just because the end has to-be-pursuedness somehow built into it (Mackie 78—my emphasis).

 Now, the way Mackie spells out the worry has raised concerns that he is attacking a strawman.4